Disability Tax Credits For Children With ADHD

 4. A medical practitioner must certify that the above is true – in some cases a full medical and psychological exam will take place.

-So that being said, it’s really a decision between you, your child and your medical practitioner whether you feel that the above criteria is being met with your child’s particular case of ADHD.
-It may be in your best interest to see a psychologist who specialises in ADHD because they will be more familiar with the various types of cases – and the severity of not only your own case, but the type of cases that are eligible for the Disability Tax Credit.
+So that being said, it’s a decision between you, your child, and your medical practitioner whether you feel that the above criteria are being met with your child’s particular case of ADHD.
+It may be in your best interest to see a psychologist who specializes in ADHD because they will be more familiar with the various types of cases – and the severity of not only your case but the type of cases that are eligible for the Disability Tax Credit.

 ADHD Treatment